GlobalAICommunity/HOL-AMLS/README.md

 ### 1.1 - Create the Azure Notebook Environment
 * Goto: [notebooks.azure.com](https://notebooks.azure.com/)
 * Login with your Microsoft Passport.
-* Click on 'MY PROJECTS'
+* Click on 'My Projects' in the top menu
 * Click on 'New Project'
 * Give the project a name and a project ID and make the project private. *Make it private just to be sure you don't put any secrets online*

-### 1.1 - Create the Jupytor Notebook
+### 1.1 - Create the Jupyter Notebook
-* Click create
-* When your Notebook environment is created click: 'new' and select 'notebook' from the dropdown
+* Click +New' and select 'Notebook' from the dropdown
-* Give the notebook a name and select python 3.6
+* Give the notebook a name and select Python 3.6
-* Click 'new'
+* Click 'New' to create the notebook
 * From the file explorer click on the newly created notebook
-* You should see an empty Jupytor Notebook now like on the screen below
+* You should see an empty Jupyter Notebook now like on the screen below

 ![amsl](assets/amsl_001.jpg)